Deadfall LIVE! w/ Chelsea Peretti (HDTGM Matinee)

 They all say non-flammable.

 I will say that there is something about seeing a man in boxers in a sex scene.
+When he goes to grab his junk out, it's like, ooh, I didn't like it.

 I didn't like boxers.

-she reached in there and grabbed she reached in like you would be reaching into like Some sort of like prize chest like let me what am I gonna get gotta go deeper at the bottom
+she reached in there and grabbed she reached in like you would be reaching into like some sort of like prize chest like let me what am I gonna get gotta go deeper at the bottom

-like like as if there were other dicks that you pass around.
+like like as if there were other dicks that you pass around not gonna grab nope nope nope that's the one that's the one I want

 It was like, well, that's what happens inside a billowy underwear.

 But this movie did definitely have too much boob.
+I said, TMB.

-I mean the boob.
+I mean, the boob.
+Too much boob.

 Too much boob.

-But, I mean, mean that's boo
+But, I mean, that's fine.
+That's boo.

-i just felt like it was like gratuitous and not sexy it was just sort of like
+I just felt like it was like gratuitous and not sexy.
+It was just sort of like,

-almost like an art class what was hard for me was this movie is and we've not really described what the movie is at all which I love by the way.
+almost like an art class.
+What was hard for me was this movie is, and we've not really described what the movie is at all, which I love, by the way.

+But this is like the archetype is a classic film noir.
 He is a, you know, where the femme fatale seduces the guy, the guy into falling into a trap and blah, blah, blah.

 Like double indemnity.

-Did you watch it?
+Could you watch it?

-Wow, you see how I'm here talking, June?
+Wow.
+You see how I'm here talking, June?

-June, can I talk about you?
+June, can I talk about that?
+No,

 I'm here talking about classic film noir, the archetypes of the form, you know, and he just comes in with some unspooled bullshit.
+It's

-honestly, it's a great, at this point, it's a great job.
+honestly, it's a great

 So it looks like everyone's doing their best.

 I don't have that much at home.
+I think this is gangster.

 Yeah, yeah, it's gangster.
+It's gangster.

 You're gangster.